tzaeru/NWNLauncher/README.md

 * Supports both PC and DM connections.
 * Checkboxes for whether to download overrides, music, portraits.
 * Multiple server configurations per one launcher.
 Simply choose your server from a drop-down!
+* Picks the server IP from a remote configuration file; Can change server IP without reinstalling NWN Launcher.

 ## Usage